Grease Removal Units (GRU) Vs Conventional Grease Traps

 - Mechanical Oil Skimming Devices – these units collect grease in a central chamber and use an electric motor to drive a semi-submerged wheel or drum which turns slowly in the trapped grease, a wiper blade is then used to scrape the oil into an external container for disposal.

-- Non-mechanical Oil Separation Devices – non-mechanical GRUs such as the FiltaFOG GMCyclone use gravity-differential to separate oil from water.
+- Non-mechanical Oil Separation Devices – non-mechanical GRUs such as the FiltaFOG Cyclone use gravity-differential to separate oil from water.
 In simple terms it is using nature – the fact that oil and water have a different specific gravity.
 The process is achieved first by using a specially designed chamber to encourage oil and water separation.
 Secondly, as oil separation completes, the effluent passes to an oil harvest valve (through which only oil is allowed to pass) allowing the recovered oil to be ejected into an oil collection container.

 Expert Grease Removal Unit Maintenance